tidepool-org/development/k8s/README.md

 #### GitOps

-As an alternative to manually running helm to upgrade your Tidepool services on each change of a Docker image used, you may use the [Weave Flux](https://www.weave.works/oss/flux/) product to watch for new images on Docker Hub.
+As an alternative to manually running Helm to upgrade your Tidepool services on each change of a Docker image used, you may use the [Weave Flux](https://www.weave.works/oss/flux/) product to watch for new images on Docker Hub.

 Weave Flux does this by reference to a GitHub repo that you provide that stores a copy of the Helm release configurations and any other non-Helm Kubernetes manifest files that you want to run on your Kubernetes cluster.
 Let's call this your <code>config</code> repo.